TrEE-TIMC/template-research-project/README.md

 collaborators.
 This is particularly useful if you are working remotely and/or have video confcall meeting regurlarly.

+This labnotebook will be built automatically, and the resulting HTML will be pushed on the `gh-pages`.

 - This repository's labnotebook is done using [sphinx](http://www.sphinx-doc.org/en/stable/), but anything that builds in HTML in `results/_build/html` using `make all` will work with the current